Richard Nixon: Death and funeral

-An outsize energy and determination drove him on to recover and rebuild after every self-created disaster that he faced.
+An outsized energy and determination drove him on to recover and rebuild after every self-created disaster that he faced.
 To reclaim a respected place in American public life after his resignation, he kept traveling and thinking and talking to the world's leaders ... and by the time Bill Clinton came to the White House [in 1993], Nixon had virtually cemented his role as an elder statesman.
 Clinton, whose wife served on the staff of the committee that voted to impeach Nixon, met openly with him and regularly sought his advice.